LF-digitala-kanaler/LFDS/content/components/web/data-visualization/graphsand-charts.md

       LFUI provides a few scales to choose from that will color your visual data according to the visual profile of Länsförsäkringar.
-The visual identity set a prefereble scale of blue or red.
+The visual identity set a preferable scale of blue or red.
 Below we have set different set to make it the same for all graphs.

-      Use colors to make your most important value stand out.
-For the rest of the value, use shades of one or two color – rainbow colors will distract readers from comparing the pie shares.
+      * Use colors to make your most important value stand out

+      * Use light colors for low values and dark colors for high values for example in map charts

       We are going to update the colors for better accessibility. \[2019-12-01]